zhinoos-adibi/Computer_Vision/README.md

 Input images are 28 X 28 with one channels as these are  grayscale images.

-As you see in the above picture we have convolution -pool blocks and in the end we have fully concted layer.Conv1 as you see in the picrure is (10 X 26 X 26) which 10 here
+As you see in the above picture we have convolution -pool blocks and in the end we have fully concted layer.

-corresponds to the number of features maps,which also correspond to the number of convolutional filter kernels that we will create.These are initialy set to random numbers and

-then they are learned and they are shaped through back propagition.
+Conv1 as you see in the picrure is (10 X 26 X 26) which 10 here corresponds to the number of features maps,which also correspond to the number of convolutional filter kernels that we will create.These are initialy set to random numbers and then they are learned and they are shaped through back propagition.

 So 10 layers and 26 X 26 pixel means we are shaving off one pixel from the edge,so one pixel from the left , one from the right and so on top and bottom and that gives us 26 x 26.